 The next step is what we call the “registration” process, which can be done before or after installing the device.

 What will you have to do at this point?
 It’s one of the simplest steps when setting up a gateway.

-Just access DEXCell Energy Manager and Register a new gateway.
+Just access DEXMA and Register a new gateway.
 The platform will guide you step by step to successfully finish this registration.

 The final stage is to configure the meters (Modbus or IEC 870-5-102).
 Each meter works in its own particular way, so be sure to read the meter user manual.